IncudoLabs/orions-belt/private/README.md

 The script works by creating **symbolic links** from your private repository to the corresponding directories in `orions-belt`.
 The following directories are targeted:
 - `inventory/`
 - `config/`
+- `group_vars/`
+- `host_vars/`
 - `Custom/`

+These directories are where you store environment-specific configurations:
+-   **`group_vars/`**: Contains variables that apply to groups of hosts in your inventory.
+This is the standard location for `vault.yml` files containing encrypted secrets.
+-   **`host_vars/`**: Contains variables that apply to specific individual hosts.
+-   **`inventory/`**: Defines the hosts and groups that Ansible manages.
+-   **`config/`**: Can be used for other application-specific configuration files.
+-   **`Custom/`**: Intended for custom playbooks, roles, or modules that are specific to your environment.

-These target directories in the main `orions-belt` repository are included in the `.gitignore` file, ensuring that your private, linked files are never accidentally committed to the public repository.
+All of these target directories in the main `orions-belt` repository are included in the `.gitignore` file, ensuring that your private, linked files are never accidentally committed to the public repository.

 ## Setup Instructions